scrapy/scrapy/scrapy/trunk/docs/ref/spiders.rst

 CSVFeedSpider
 =============

-.. class:: XMLFeedSpider.CSVFeedSpider
+.. class:: CSVFeedSpider

-.. warning:: The API of the XMLFeedSpider is not yet stable.
+.. warning:: The API of the CSVFeedSpider is not yet stable.
 Use with caution.

 This spider is very similar to the XMLFeedSpider, although it iterates through rows, instead of nodes.
 It also has other two different attributes:

-.. attribute:: XMLFeedSpider.delimiter
+.. attribute:: CSVFeedSpider.delimiter

     A string with the separator character for each field in the CSV file Defaults to ``','`` (comma).

-.. attribute:: XMLFeedSpider.headers
+.. attribute:: CSVFeedSpider.headers

     A list of the rows contained in the file CSV feed which will be used for extracting fields from it.